ixofoundation/genesis/ixo-4/README_INSTALL.md

     ```
     pex = true
     ```
-    - **Optional**: The node's moniker can be changed from `ImpactHub node` to anything of your liking.
-The default value of the `moniker` entry is `"ImpactHub node".` This can be changed as desired.
+    - **Optional**: The node's moniker can be changed from `ixo node` to anything of your liking.
+The default value of the `moniker` entry is `"ixo node".` This can be changed as desired.

 7. Exit back to the root user and start the IXO blockchain daemon.
     ```